 Finally, the locals have their very own festival to welcome Spring or, well, chase away Winter: Beltane Fire Festival on top of Calton Hill.
 Described as “a living, dynamic reinterpretation and modernisation of an ancient Iron Age Celtic ritual”, it involves lots of fire, dancing and very creative costumes.

 Planning a visit to Edinburgh in the Spring?
-We provide luxury serviced apartments in the heart of the city centre.
+We provide luxury serviced apartments in the heart of the city.
+Book now.